Ants, Roaches, Silverfish, Fleas, Ticks, Bed Bugs, Spiders, Weevils.

 Drywood Termites eat and live in hard, dry wood.
 Sounds obvious, but that wood acts as a protectant, and makes it difficult to detect, or even treat, these termites.
 There are different treatment methods you can use to solve your Drywood Termite problem:

-Liquid Treatment: This treatment method involves the use of a liquid termiticide applied directly to or inside of infested wood.
+No - Tent Treatment: This treatment method involves the combination of targeted spot treatments and a liquid termiticide applied directly to or inside of infested wood.
 A mist can be applied topically on wood, and foam can be injected inside of wood.
 This treatment doesn't involve any evacuation, usually offers a residual, (a layer of termiticide that can prevent future infestations for years in many cases), and is usually a less expensive alternative to tenting.
 Treatment can be done for live infestations and preventively.

-Tenting: Tenting is a very common solution to eradicating Drywood Termites.
+Tenting: Tenting is a very common solution for eradicating Drywood Termites.
 A tent is put over your structure and gas is pumped into the tent.
-The building must be vacated, and it usually takes 3-5 days before you can re-enter the tented structure.
-Tenting usually kills all pest activity in the home but doesn't provide any residual protection.
-HERO PEST SOLUTIONS DOES NOT PROVIDE TENTING SERVICES AT THIS TIME.
-Tenting is only listed here for comparison purposes.
+The building must be vacated, and it usually takes 2-3 days before you can re-enter the tented structure.

 Subterranean Termite Treatment